-In recent years, the Foundation has intensified its effort to alleviate poverty in the Jewish community through several significant initiatives.
-In 2019, it released a comprehensive report that highlighted research findings on Jewish poverty.
+In recent years, the Foundation has intensified its effort to alleviate poverty in the Jewish community through several a comprehensive report that highlighted research findings on Jewish poverty.
 In that same year, it launched the National Affinity Group on Jewish Poverty in partnership with the Jewish Funders Network (JFN) and key stakeholders, including direct service providers, researchers, and advocates.
 This initiative was followed by the organization of the first-ever National Convening on Jewish Poverty.
 Now called TEN: Together Ending Need, this group continues its work to address poverty among American Jews, and the Foundation, alongside JFN, continues to lead the group's activities.